 - firstname.lastname@example.org - Is our mailing list and communication channel.

 Subscribe - Unsubscribe - Help - Archives

-- #opensuse-buildservice on the freenode network is the channel where you can reach us
+- #opensuse-buildservice is the channel to reach build service administrators.

-- We post informations about maintenance of the infrastructure to news.opensuse.org
+- We post informations about maintenance of the infrastructure to status.opensuse.org.

-One of the main areas of work for the Services Team is the administration of the infrastructure for openSUSE.
-Here is a short list of so called projects, that need our help:
+One of the main areas of work for the Heroes Team is the system administration of the infrastructure for openSUSE.
+Here is a short list of so called projects, that need our/your help: